CFNY-FM: Edge Free Money

 Edge Free Money, originally known as Free Money Month, is a call-in contest run by the station.
 Every day for a given period of time, a band is selected as the Edge Artist of the Day.
 The first time that this artist is played on-air, listeners may begin calling in.
 The 102nd caller to get through wins $1000 from the station.
 In 2011, Free Money Month actually spanned three months: September, October, and November.

 Jingle Bell Rock

 Since 1998, the Edge has run an annual concert series in December of each year.
 From 1998 to 2008, it was known as the Edge Electric Christmas.
 Starting in 2009, it began to be billed as Jingle Bell Rock.
 It is a series of several concerts which are generally in smaller concert venues, although playing in large venues is not unheard-of.
 A percentage of proceeds from ticket sales are donated to the Daily Bread Food Bank.

 Rock of Fame

 The station launched its own hall of fame for notable musicians in summer 2011.
-This initiative is now defunct as it relied on Dave "Bookie" Bookman's presence in the radio and music industries.
+This initiative went on hiatus in 2013 as it relied on Dave "Bookie" Bookman's presence in the radio and music industries.
+It has since been resurrected as of 2023.